TimPetricola/strftime/README.md

 ### Dev

-The dev script will start a server at `http://localhost:8080` and compile assets on the fly:
+The dev script will start a server at `http://localhost:3000`.

 ```
-npm run start
+npm run rev
 ```

 You can lint the JS with: